Written by: Taher Kameli, Esq.

 Rhode Island Senator Jack Reed, who has been leading efforts for years to pass a bill to provide legal status and a pathway to citizenship for qualifying Liberians in the United States, said, “In the long-term, we still need a solution that provides certainty for this population, allowing them to get on a pathway to full citizenship.
 It is time for Congress to act on legislation that gives Liberians an opportunity to remain here permanently”.

 While Senator Reed’s statement is encouraging, given Congress’ track record in failing to address comprehensive immigration reform, it is difficult to be optimistic that legislative relief for Liberian immigrants can be achieved.
 Instead, it is the lawsuit in Federal court in Massachusetts that may offer Liberian immigrants their best chance to avoid the termination of their DED status in 1 year.
-Similarly, the Law Offices of Kameli and Associates has many success stories of using litigation to protect and advance immigrant rights.
-If you are an immigrant, please contact the Law Offices of Kameli and Associates, at firstname.lastname@example.org or 312-233-1000, for “litigation relief” if the government is attacking any of your rights.
+Similarly, Kameli Law has many success stories of using litigation to protect and advance immigrant rights.
+If you are an immigrant, please contact the Kameli Law, at firstname.lastname@example.org or 312-233-1000, for “litigation relief” if the government is attacking any of your rights.